 A general rule is to ensure the Nashville catering company is certified by meeting the basic requirements mandated by Nashville health departments and insurance agencies.
-If they cannot provide these types of certificates to you, it might be time to move onto the next catering candidate before having a disaster on your hands.
-Something else to consider is what their policy is regarding COVID-19.
-The last thing you want is the liability for a safety issue!
+If they cannot provide these types of certificates to you, it might be time to move on to the next catering candidate before having a disaster on your hands.

 Be sure to find out about the Nashville Catering Company’s food preparation methods.